1919 Canales Investigation

 In 1918, Texas state representative José T. Canales of Brownsville launched an investigation into the conduct of the Texas Rangers during the border wars and filed nineteen charges of misconduct against the Rangers.
 The following year, the Texas legislature formed a joint House-Senate committee to look into Canales' charges.
 They heard testimony for two weeks.

 Canales introduced legislation, House Bill 5, which would, among other measures, limit the number of Texas Rangers to 24 officers, increase pay and professionalism (with requirements for age and prior service).
 It also called for Rangers to hand over prisoners to local authorities immediately, rather than detain them.

 The hearings absolved the Rangers of wrongdoing although it supported findings that there were "gross violation of both civil and criminal laws.”
-As a result of the investigation, the "Loyalty Rangers" were abolished, and the Texas Rangers were reduced in force.
+As a result of the investigation the Texas Rangers were reduced in force.
 Higher recruiting standards were put in place, and the pay of Rangers was increased to attract and retain higher-quality officers.
 Finally, procedures were implemented to better hear complaints from citizens about misconduct.

 The entire transcript of the 1919 Ranger investigation (almost 1500 pages) is now available in PDF format.